kdeldycke/click-extra/readme.md

 ## What is Click Extra?

-A collection of helpers and utilities for [Click](https://click.palletsprojects.com), the Python CLI framework.
+A ready-to-use wrapper for [Click](https://click.palletsprojects.com), the Python CLI framework.

 It is a drop-in replacement with good defaults that saves lots of boilerplate code and frustration.
 It also comes with